 - 1. The Dissertation Prospectus Committee must receive the prospectus approved by the Advisor at least two weeks before the prospectus meeting. - 2.
-The Prospectus meeting, which is two hours, may be scheduled at discretion of the student, the advisor, and the Committee but must be confined to fall and spring semesters. - Approval of the prospectus requires a unanimous Committee vote.
+The Prospectus meeting, which is two hours, may be scheduled at discretion of the student, the advisor, and the Committee but must be confined to fall and spring semesters. - 3.
+Remote participation in dissertation prospectus meetings will be governed by the same rules specified in section II: H above. - 4.
+Approval of the prospectus requires a unanimous Committee vote.
 The Committee must communicate its determination to the Graduate Director (copy to the student) via the Report of Dissertation Prospectus Committee on Dissertation Prospectus Meeting and specify in writing any conditions for prospectus approval or rationale for rejecting the prospectus.